The truth about third-party payment processing

 - Flexibility: Since third-party processors do not have long-term contracts, you can easily end your service, anytime.

 - Risk appetite: flexibility and risk appetite goes hand in hand.
-Third-party processors have the likelihoods of accepting risk merchants compared to merchant acquirers who provide their merchant accounts.
+Third-party processors have the likelihood of accepting risk merchants compared to merchant acquirers who provide their merchant accounts.

-Even though third-party payment processors have all these benefits, their transaction fees might be higher than you’d expect.
+- Processing fees.
+Even though third-party payment processors have all the benefits we’ve mentioned, their transaction fees might be higher than you’d expect.

 There are hundreds, if not thousands, of third-party payment processors on the market.
 They range from established ones such as Amazon Pay and PayPal to small ones like Nochex.